SomMeri/grunt-zip-to-crx/README.md

 ### Overview
 In your project's Gruntfile, add a section named `zip_to_crx` to the data object passed into `grunt.initConfig()`.

-Find all .zip files in project root, sign them and place results into the `distribution` directory:
+Find all .zip files in `tmp/` directory, sign them and place results into the `distribution` directory:
 ```js
 grunt.initConfig({
   zip_to_crx: {